 ICCR has published the Proxy Resolutions and Voting Guide annually since 1974.
-Our 2020 Proxy Resolutions and Voting Guide presents the 254 resolutions filed by ICCR members — whether as lead or co-filer — as of February 21, along with an additional 9 filings planned for the spring.
+Our 2021 Proxy Resolutions and Voting Guide presents the 244 resolutions filed by ICCR members — whether as lead or co-filer — as of February 21.
 You can view our live list of current resolutions here.

 If you are an investor, we invite you to read our proposals and support those that you can by voting YES on your company's annual proxy ballot.